Replication from MySQL 8.0 to 5.7 stops with the error utf8mb4_0900_ai_ci. Cause and solution

 overview

-During the process of upgrading RDS from MySQL 5.7 to 8.0, we received a consultation from a client who wanted to create a MySQL 5.7 replica for a fallback environment, but a replication error occurred and the process stopped.
+During the process of upgrading RDS from MySQL 5.7 to 8.0, we received a consultation from a client who wanted to create a MySQL 5.7 replica for a fallback environment, but a replication error occurred and the system stopped working.

-The two articles below also introduce examples of this issue, but we will check to see if there are any other ways to avoid this.
+The two articles below also introduce examples, but we will check to see if there are any other ways to avoid this.

 phenomenon